Ashwini Kalsekar: Career

 In an interview to The Indian Express, she said that Shanti was her first acting project.
 She then worked in successful television serials such as CID, Anjaane, Siddhant and K. Street Pali Hill.

+In 1990, Ashwini first appeared in a Odia film Paradeshi Chadhei.

 In 1996, Ashwini performed in the Marathi film Tula Jhapar La.
 This was followed by a number of films in Marathi where she appeared in supporting roles.

 Her biggest break came when she was approached by Ekta Kapoor to play the antagonist in her soap opera Kasamh Se, where she played the role of Jigyasa Walia.
 The role fetched her the Indian Television Academy Award for Best Actress in a Negative Role, the Indian Telly Award for Best Actress in a Negative Role, and other major awards.

 In 2012, Ashwini was again approached by Ekta Kapoor to play the role of Maham Anga, a foster mother of Emperor Akbar in her historical drama series Jodha Akbar.
 The role fetched her critical acclaim and major awards.
 She went on to win the Indian Telly Award for Best Actress in a Negative Role, the Boroplus Gold Award for Best Actress in a Negative Role, and other major awards.

 In 2012, she was a part of a Marathi comedy reality show, Fu Bai Fu.
 She was the judge of the show, along with Swapnil Joshi and Sanjay Jadhav, for 2 seasons.

 In 2014, Ashwini performed the role of Pam Khanna in Ekta Kapoor's soap opera Itna Karo Na Mujhe Pyaar.